 Why do you need to consider Malta for your next event?

-But Malta is in the first place the home of the Maltese.
-A friendly and hospitable island population with many years of experience to deal with people from all over the world and different cultures.
-From the time of the Odyssey and the Phoenicians, to the Arabs of Northern Africa in the south and the Ottomans in the east.
-Islanders protected by the Knights and nobles of the 16th Century to the troops Sir Winston in more recent history.
-The British Empire left an imprint on the island, but it is certainly not a mono-cultural society.
+Firstly, Malta is home to the Maltese.
+A friendly and hospitable island with many years of experience.
+They deal with people from all over the world and different cultures.
+From the time of the Odyssey and the Phoenicians to the Arabs of Northern Africa in the south and the Ottomans in the east.
+Moreover, Islanders were protected by the Knights and nobles of the 16th Century to the troops of Sir Winston in more recent history.
+Furthermore, the British Empire left an imprint on the island, but it is certainly not a mono-cultural society.

-Through its Strategic Partner Programme Ovation Global DMC is pleased to work with ECMeetings, a destination management company that is built on a solid foundation, led by a young, energetic and vibrant team.
-Professional, innovative, experienced and fresh: these are the vital ingredients for ECMeetings Malta to achieve their most important goal – the provision of quality client services on the islands of Malta and Gozo.
+Through its Strategic Partner Programme Ovation Global DMC is pleased to work with ECMeetings.
+ECMeetings is a destination management company that is built on a solid foundation.
+Moreover, it is led by a young, energetic and vibrant team.
+Professional, innovative, experienced and fresh.
+These are the vital ingredients for ECMeetings Malta to achieve their most important goal.
+The provision of quality client services on the islands of Malta and Gozo.

 Find out more about what they can do for you from here